GovHackPeople/LastTreeBender/README.md

 ## Setting up

 Setting up a server:
- * `sudo apt-get install postgresql postgis python-pip libpq-dev python3 python3-pip apache2 libapache2-mod-wsgi-py3`
+ * `sudo apt-get install postgresql postgis python-pip libpq-dev python3 python3-pip python3-virtualenv uwsgi-plugin-python3 nginx`
  * `create user trees with superuser password 'trees'`;
  * `create database trees;`
  * `pip3 install django psycopg2`

+* `virtualenv -p python3 tree-bender`
+* `cd tree-bender && source bin/activate`
+* `pip install django psycopg2 requests uwsgi encodings`

+Follow [these instructions](http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html), they are very detailed and helpful.
+Things to note are that the .ini file you create should include:
+ * `plugin = python`
+ * Instead of `module = blah.wsgi` you should use `wsgi-file = server/wsgi.py`

 All these commands are to be run from the `server/` directory.